 Alternative Credit

 Alternative credit is a great way for students to build up credit at George Fox.
-This is credit you earn outside of your classes, and includes AP testing, CLEP tests, IB tests, and foreign language equivalencies.
-Students can earn up to 32 semester credits through these exams and/or non-classroom procedures.
+This is credit you earn outside of your classes, and includes AP (Advanced Placement) tests, CLEP tests, IB tests, and foreign language equivalencies.
+Students can earn up to 30 semester credits through these exams and/or non-classroom procedures.

 AP (Advanced Placement) Tests

 Did you complete a college-level course in high school and receive a qualifying score on your Advanced Placement Test?
 If yes, the George Fox AP policy grants you college credit!
-Your transcript will show the name of the AP test, the corresponding college course, and the number of credit hours received with the grade of “P.” Official transcripts from the College Entrance Examination Board are required to receive AP credit.
+Your transcript will show the name of the AP test, the corresponding college course, and the number of credit hours received with the grade of “P.” An official score report from the College Board is required to receive AP credit.

 CLEP (College Level Examination Program) Tests